IbrahimKhaddoori/ECE510_HW_for_AI_and_ML/codefest/cf02/analysis/partition_rationale.md

-# Task 8 — HW/SW Partition Proposal

 ## (a) Which kernel(s) will you accelerate in hardware, and why does the roofline support that choice?

 The `zscore_detect` inner loop will be accelerated as a custom streaming dataflow pipeline in Verilog.
 Profiling (Task 5) shows this kernel consumes 99.1% of total runtime, executing 133 FLOPs per sample across the entire sensor stream.
-On the laptop CPU the kernel's arithmetic intensity is only 0.496 FLOP/byte — well below the ridge point of 1.95 — making it deeply memory-bound at 38.1 GFLOP/s (Task 6–7).
-The roofline confirms that no amount of additional compute can help; the bottleneck is DRAM bandwidth from repeatedly loading the 32-element sliding window.
+On the laptop CPU the kernel's arithmetic intensity is only 0.496 FLOP/byte which is well below the ridge point of 1.95 making it in the memory-bound region at 38.1 GFLOP/s (Task 6–7).
+The roofline confirms that no amount of additional compute can help the bottleneck is DRAM bandwidth from repeatedly loading the 32-element sliding window.

 A custom accelerator stores the window in an on-chip SRAM shift register, reducing